nopthetop/forensic_prep/readme.md

-# Scripts for preparing a machine for analysis either forensicly or for reverse engineering.
+# Scripts for preparing a machine to analyze executables